MHKiT-Software/MHKiT/docs/source/installation.rst

 mhkit_python_utils package
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 mhkit_python_utils is a helper package for running MHKiT-MATLAB.
-From within you cloned or downloaded MHKiT-Matlab folder run setup.py on your machine by running::
+From within your cloned or downloaded MHKiT-Matlab folder run setup.py on your machine by running::

-	python3 setup.py install
+	pip3 install -e .